Strategic Whitepaper · Loyyo

 The customer proceeds to the checkout counter to buy a new sweater.

-• The payment: She taps her physical card (or pays via Google Pay) on the Adyen terminal.
+• The payment: She taps her physical card (or pays via mobile pay) on the Adyen terminal.
 Crucially, this is the same card (or a card sharing the same PAR) she used for her previous 21 ghost transactions.

 4. The resolution: Building the UCI in real-time